 ACH Service Terms

-By using Square, Inc.’s (“Square,” “we,” “our,” or “us.”)
+By using Block, Inc.’s (“Square,” “we,” “our,” or “us.”)
 ACH Service, you agree to be bound by the General Terms of Service (“General Terms”), the Payment Terms (“Payment Terms”), these additional terms and conditions (“ACH Service Terms”) and all other terms, policies and guidelines applicable to the ACH Service.
 You agree that the ACH Service shall be deemed part of (and included in) the definition of “Payment Services” under the Payment Terms.
 If you are using the ACH Services on behalf of a business, that business accepts these terms.
 Defined terms have the same meaning as in the General Terms.

 Square is a Third Party Sender under the Nacha Operating Rules, and will authorize ACH Entries on your behalf.